 Or, when we focus too much on long-term goals, we forget to cherish and enjoy what is around us in the present moment.
 For real contentment that goes beyond hedonic happiness, we need to create the right balance between the present and the future.

 [By the way, do you even know Why Should You Be Happy?]

 Positive balance applies to almost everything in life.
 When we’re giving too much love to our children, we smother them.
 Too less, and we neglect them.

 Too much alone time can isolate us, while too little of it creates the fear of loneliness.

 And we all know too well about eating – much or little, it’s harmful both ways.
 We all understand that a balanced diet is the key to good optimal health.

 So, if balance is the key, why is the concept of balance in our lives so unpopular?
 Is it because balance just means moderation?

 Moderation means something in-between, something average or standard.
 Average and standard applies to being ordinary, and no one wants to be ordinary.
 Everyone wants to be special and indeed everyone is for sure unique and special in his or her own way.

-However, creating positive balance isn’t about seeking the median point or mastering the ordinary life.
+However, creating a positive balance isn’t about seeking the median point or mastering ordinary life.
 It is about knowing what makes up your own right balance.